 Listening to our clients and our community partners is how we understand their needs and help them attain their goals.
 We take the time to develop close partnerships with groups who work in the community each day and that are involved in community development.
 We attribute our achievements in community investment to these partnerships.

-Boston Private focuses its philanthropic giving and sponsorship on initiatives that promote community development, affordable housing, economic development, asset building, financial education, youth programs and social/human service programs that assist low- and-moderate income individuals, families and areas.
+We focus our philanthropic giving on initiatives that promote community and economic development, affordable housing, asset building, financial education, youth programs, and social/human service programs that assist low- and moderate-income individuals, families and areas.

 Certain products and services may not be available in all markets.